The Middle School curriculum is designed to offer students a mix of challenge, exploration, and opportunity.

-Computer use is integrated into all academic disciplines in Grades 5-8, all academic disciplines integrate computer use.
-Students use technology in classrooms, the computer lab and library with their respective subject teachers and use technology in classrooms as writing, research, creation and presentation tools.
+In Grades 5-8, all academic disciplines integrate computer use.
+Students use technology in classrooms, the computer lab and library with their respective subject teachers as writing, research, creation and presentation tools.
 Additionally, students attend Computer Science and Maker classes where critical thinking and problem solving skills are fostered by utilizing a Design Thinking approach.
-Classes incorporate fundamental coding concepts that they use to create games, simulations and animations.
-The curriculum also focuses on digital citizenship concepts to ensure that students learn to use technology appropriately and responsibly.
+Classes incorporate fundamental coding concepts that students use to program robots and create games, simulations and animations.
+The curriculum also incorporates a digital citizenship curriculum to ensure that students learn to use technology appropriately and responsibly.

 In Grades 5-8, the curriculum includes physical education, health and wellness, fitness and team sports.
 Each student’s program is individualized, in part, by the sport season in which they choose to participate (soccer, basketball, volleyball, baseball or softball).
 Through integrated experiences and individualized programming, coursework emphasizes skill development, team effort, sportsmanship and a positive attitude.
 Health & Wellness is coordinated through the Advisory Program and is co-taught by the Guidance and PE Departments.

 Students in Grades 5-12 may also participate in team sports.

 In addition to the regular core curriculum, Middle School students have the opportunity to choose from a variety of elective offerings.

 - Computer Science

 - World Drumming

 As a community that fosters diversity, embraces multiculturalism and advocates social justice, we have created an evolving diversity curriculum that supports our efforts to educate the young for the global challenges of the 21st century.
 Learn more...